WolframResearch/wolfram-notebook-embedder/docs/NotebookLoadingPhases.md

 By default, notebooks show a (blue) progress indicator at the top during the initial render phase.
 It can be turned off by setting the option `showRenderProgress: false`.
 The progress indicator distinguishes between two groups of phases:

 1. (Phases 1–3 above.)
 An indeterminate progress indicator is shown.
 2. (Phases 4–6 above.)
 A determinate progress indicator is shown, based on the number of rendered vs. total cells, as long as there are at least three cells in the notebook.
-If there are fewer then three cells, another indeterminate progress indicator is shown (since a determinate progress indicator would jump too much and not give a real impression of progress).
+If there are fewer than three cells, another indeterminate progress indicator is shown (since a determinate progress indicator would jump too much and not give a real impression of progress).

 Once the initial render phase is over, the progress indicator is hidden.